 The time frame for the lessons ranges from 30 to 45 minutes, with the following performance objectives:

-- Lesson Goal: Students will identify facts about the G.R.E.A.T.
-Program and various aspects about violence and prevention.
+Students will identify facts about the G.R.E.A.T.
+Program and various aspects of violence prevention.

-- Lesson Goal: Students will demonstrate decision-making skills and identify to whom they can talk if they need help making decisions.
+Students will demonstrate decision-making skills and identify whom they can talk to if they need help making decisions.